-- 1. Gaining factual knowledge (terminology, classifications, methods, trends) about theatre - 2.
-Learning fundamental principles of theatre - 3.
-Gaining a broader understanding and appreciation of theatre
+- 1. Gaining factual knowledge (terminology, classifications, methods, trends) about the Meisner method of acting. - 2.
+Learning fundamental principles of listening, awareness of present emotions and verbalizing them. - 3.
+Gaining a broader understanding and appreciation for scene work, scene study, and working with a partner on stage.